decidables/decidables/libraries/discountable-elements/README.md

   - Wired elements
     - `<htd-calculation>`
       - Display and change the value calculations
+    - `<htd-parameters>`
+      - Allows user to adjust model parameters with sliders
+    - `<htd-parameters>`
+      - Displays the model parameters for current fit
     - `<htd-curves>`
       - Displays the options as amounts with delays with discounting curves based on the current model parameters